pmitros/cpsd-lottery/docs/schools/klo.md

 * The school has a strong science and technology angle.
 The Kennedy Longfellow held a $2 million grant technology grant from The Merck family foundation in partnership Leslie University until June 2015 which enabled the school to incorporate cutting edge technology into classroom learning.
 Each child is provided with an iPad and each classroom has a smartboard.
 There's a makerspace where the children go every few weeks.
 Kids also do programming at their appropriate level.
 * There are also volunteer reading-buddies from the Volpe National Transportation Center and the 5th graders are partnered with "Key-pals" from Draper Laboratory, IBM, and Massachusetts Institute of Technology.
 Other programming includes class lessons from a great music teacher and innovative art lessons from an art teacher who partners with the classroom teacher to incorporate classroom themes into the art projects.

+*Editor's note: The technology component in many schools is Google Docs.
+The program described at K-Lo -- with computer programming -- was simply in a different class.*

 ### How is the day broken down on academic versus non-academic time?
 How much recess is there?
 How much do kids play otherwise?